UCSB - Art History, 1995, Minor

 As a painter of abstraction and mostly pure form, my artistic concerns are mostly felt, tested and discovered directly on the canvas and in my gut.
 A series of brushed marks and rag erasures lead to further considerations, patterns and compositional changes emerge and then are applied or diversified.

 As the textures and densities flow, form and change over days and weeks, the challenge becomes to slow down a bit and listen and see more deeply.

 Sometimes making a painting seems very full of consternation.
-Ideas go against each other, leading the maker to have to double back and reassess.
-Formulating, viewing, doubting, accessing, building, fragmenting, moving, processing.....arranging, analysis, assessing, modifying.
+Ideas may go against each other, leading the maker to have to double back and reassess.
+Formulating, viewing, doubting, building, fragmenting, moving, processing.....arranging, modifying.

 JEFF PAUL RILEY received his BA in Fine Arts in 1995 from UCSB.
 Jeff has been working on various bodies of paintings since he graduated.